-Drive for approximately 2 hours on a fairly good road to the ancient capital of Kharkhorin, situated on the Orkhon River.
-Explore the ancient sites within Kharkhorin and the memorable Erdene Zuu Monastery.
+Drive to the ancient capital of Kharkhorin, situated on the Orkhon River.
+The drive to Kharkhorin takes approximately 2 hours on a fairly good road (100km).
+Upon arrival, proceed to your Ger camp where you will check-in for an overnight stay.
+Explore the ancient sites within Kharkhorin and the memorable Erdene-Zuu Monastery.
 This site involves walking over rough, uneven surfaces.
-Stay overnight in a Ger camp.

-Erdene Zuu Monastery - Erdene Zuu (Hundred Treasures) Monastery was built in the 16th Century and was the first Buddhist monastery in Mongolia.
-In 1792 it housed 62 temples and 10,000 lamas, and since 1990 it has again become an active monastery, retaining much of its former glory.
-Enclosed in an immense walled compound, the three temples within are dedicated to the three stages of Buddha's life: as a child, adolescent and adult.
+Erdene-Zuu Monastery - After the collapse of the Mongolian Empire; the city was abandoned and fell into disrepair.
+With what remained, Erdene Zuu (Hundred Treasures) Monastery was built in the 16th Century, the first Buddhist monastery in Mongolia.
+In 1792 it housed 62 temples and 10,000 lamas and since 1990 it has again become an active monastery, retaining much of its former glory.
+Enclosed in an immense walled compound, the three temples within are dedicated to the three stages of a Buddha's life: as a child, adolescent and adult.
 The main central temple is called the Zuu of Buddha and has statues of Buddha as a child.